denten-books/plain-text/0-introduction.md

 ### Theory & Method

+What is the role of literary scholar in reflecting on the history of computing.
+To unpack the metaphor throughout.
+Floating gate.
+Liquid crystal.
+Avalanche injection.
+Stack overflow.
+But unpacking, in this case, must mean something more than explaining.
+It means making good on the metaphor.

 The idea that "meaning" is always in some sense "operational meaning" is a proposition implicit in several related philosophical traditions.
 The first of these is pragmatism, broadly conceived.
 William James articulates that view